VikramxD/PicPilot/README.md

 ## Some Improvements
 - Working on API to deploy this model in batch mode adding loggers from prompt and generated output
 - Implementation of UI in Gradio / Streamlit for checking the model out in visual way
-- Experimenting with image to video model pipeline to generate a video output thinking of using (https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) model for this
+- <s>Experimenting with image to video model pipeline to generate a video output thinking of using (https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) model for this</s>

 ## Short Video